 There are three basic flavors of emergency alert service.

 - Dial 911 only.
 This type of service simply makes the phone dial 911 with the press of one button.
 Comes with and without GPS capability.

 - Dial friends and family.
-This service, seen on the JUST5 phone, allows you to pre-program several numbers, all of which are called in order if the emergency button is pressed (you can also have the JUST5 dial only 911).
+A phone like the JUST5 allows you to pre-program several numbers, all of which are called in order if the emergency button is pressed (you can also have the JUST5 dial only 911).
 Some phones also have GPS capability.

 - Dial a staffed monitoring center.
 This kind of service puts you in touch with a monitoring center that knows who you are and can assess your situation to see what kind of help you need.
-On a phone like the Jitterbug with 5Star emergency monitoring, this service is just $15 a month and it comes with GPS, so the monitoring center knows exactly where you are, whether you’re at home or out and about.
+On a phone like the Jitterbug with 5Star emergency monitoring (aff), or Jitterbug Touch (aff) this service is just $20 a month and it comes with GPS, so the monitoring center knows exactly where you are, whether you’re at home or out and about.